With Valentine’s Day approaching, draw inspiration from history’s most beautiful love letters.

-If you’d prefer to keep your declaration of love short and sweet, then the G. Lalo ‘Mode de Paris’ Gift Box set– featuring 30 soft grey deckle edge cards with matching envelopes– is perfect.
+If you’d prefer to keep your declaration of love short and sweet, then the G. Lalo ‘Mode de Paris’ Gift Box set — featuring 30 champagne deckle edge cards with matching envelopes — is perfect.

-For cursive writing reminiscent of more romantic times, use a fountain pen– a Kaweco Skyline Fountain Pen with a medium nib is an excellent choice, as is a Lamy Fountain Pen in Red.
+For cursive writing reminiscent of more romantic times, use a fountain pen.
+A Kaweco Skyline Fountain Pen with a medium nib is an excellent choice, as is a LAMY safari Fountain Pen in red.
 A fine nib is ideal for those with smaller handwriting.

 Pilot’s range of smooth, vibrant inks are inspired by the hues of the Japanese landscape.
 This gorgeous shade of ‘Hydrangea’ is like a bouquet on the page.

 And, if long stem roses are a little too cliché for your lover, why not try a J. Herbin bottled fountain pen ink, in this beautiful shade of ‘Rose Cyclamen’ pink.